NEW: Former astronaut says both countries necessary for ISS

 A few weeks later, another American astronaut, Steven Swanson, joins another two Russians on a trip to the station aboard another Russian Soyuz craft.

-NASA retired its space shuttle fleet in 2011, and its astronauts have no way to get to and from the station.
-Russian Soyuz capsules ferry U.S. astronauts and cosmonauts, together with supplies that can fit in the smaller craft.
+In 2011, NASA retired its space shuttle fleet, its only means of getting to and from the station.
+Now, Russian Soyuz capsules ferry U.S. astronauts and cosmonauts, together with supplies that can fit in the smaller craft.